Graduate Degrees and the LTRR

 These are some home departments of past and current graduate students.
 LTRR faculty have adjunct appointments in many of these departments.

 - Anthropology (ANTH): archeology of past cultures

-- Geography and Regional Development (GRD or GEOG): climatology, biogeography, spatial patterns and analysis of tree growth
+- Geography and Development (GRD or GEOG): climatology, biogeography, spatial patterns and analysis of tree growth

-- Renewable Natural Resources (RNR): forest and natural resource management
+- Natural Resources and Environment (SNRE): forest and natural resource management

 - Ecology and Evolutionary Biology (EEB or ECOL): forest ecological questions at scales ranging from communities to ecosystems